dimecoin/CoreWars/README.md

 * Need to add instruction `addf`.
 * Need to verify instruction `addi` (for negative numbers).
-* Should `jmp` to labels be allowed?
+* `jmp` to labels needs to be added.
-* Should databytes (db) be allowed?
+* databytes (db) should be added.

 * Interfaces is ulgy, needs a lot of work.
-* Add versioning key.
 * Keep track of cycle count
 * 0xFF instruction should have unique CPU status flag.
 * CPU Status flags should be enums

-* code needs a major clean up.

 * Allow direct edit of registers or memory?
 Might be fun.
-* Hover over memory should give Decimal value?
+* Hover over memory should give decimal/binary value?

 * Better error handling for program assembler.
 * Better error handling on execution.
+* Clean up javascript console.

 ### Done
 * Clear button for memory and cpu registers.
 * Allow setting of program offset per CPU (register 'of').
+* Add versioning key.
+* code needs a major clean up.